The Quest for the Perfect High-Efficiency Wood Stove Insert: the Regulatory Maze

 5. What’s the gap between catalytic and non-catalytic wood stoves?

-Catalytic stoves use a ceramic combustor to re-burn smoke and gases for a cleaner burn, while non-catalytic stoves rely on secondary combustion chambers to achieve similar results.
+Catalytic stoves use a ceramic combustor to re-burn smoke and gases for a cleaner burn, although non-catalytic stoves rely on secondary combustion chambers to achieve similar results.

 Brand promotion